bra1nb3am3r/fedora24-config/README.md

 ### Install Gnome Tweak Tool

 Fedora 24 uses the gnome-shell desktop environment.
-To change some of gnome-shell's settings, you can install the Gnome Tweak Tool:
+To change some of gnome-shell's settings, you can install the [Gnome Tweak Tool](https://wiki.gnome.org/Apps/GnomeTweakTool):

 	sudo dnf install gnome-tweak-tool

 ### Install Gnome Shell Extensions

 There is a section in Gnome Tweak Tool to modify the default built in extensions for Gnome Shell.
-We can find more extensions here:
+We can find more extensions on the [Gnome Shell Extensions](https://extensions.gnome.org/about/) website:

 	https://extensions.gnome.org

 ### Activate RPMFusion Repository

-The RPMFusion provides some free and non-free software for Fedora.
+The [RPMFusion Repository](http://rpmfusion.org/) provides some free and non-free software for Fedora.
 The repo can be used via the command line.
 The repository is meant to provide stable and tested packages for Fedora so it is highly recommended to activate it on your system with:

 	sudo rpm -ivh http://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-stable.noarch.rpm

 ### Install VLC Media Player

-VLC is a superior video player that supports neraly every video format available and is included on the RPMFusion repo that we just activated:
+[VLC Media Player](http://www.videolan.org/vlc/index.html) is a superior video player that supports neraly every video format available and is included on the RPMFusion repo that we just activated:

 	sudo dnf install vlc

 ### Install Google Chrome

-It's always nice to have a second browser and Chrome allows me to easily sync all of my bookmarks across all of my devices.
+It's always nice to have a second browser and [Google Chrome](https://www.google.com/chrome/browser/desktop/) allows us to easily sync all of our bookmarks across all of our devices.
 First we will need to create the repo file:

 	sudo cat << EOF > /etc/yum.repos.d/google-chrome.repo
 	[google-chrome]